solita/solita.github.com/_posts/2015-09-18-Hello-BadUSB.md

 ## Why BadUSB is so dangerous?
 Dangerousness of Human Interface Device USB is that all the user actions are always trusted.
 How do you bypass UAC in Windows?
 With user action.
+Also if the malicious code is injected into USB micro-controller there is no way to antivirus software to be able to scan it.

 This kind of BadUSB device is pretty easy to notice because it didn't do what user expected (it wasn't a USB drive).
 With Ducky there are community made firmwares that can be both USB Drive and USB Keyboard at the same time.
 This way the victim could download e.g. PDF document from USB drive and after that you could just disrupt him when the HID keyboard starts to build a backdoor for you.

 ## How to protect yourself from BadUSB?
-Once your car manufacturer sends you an USB drive via email do not plug it in!
+Once your car manufacturer sends you an USB drive via postal service do not plug it in!
 It is simple as that.
 You should go to meet your local car service company and ask them to do the needed job.
+Also you should of course always lock your computer when not using it and never leave it into unsafe location unattended.
+In an open-plan office it could be pretty easy to add for example keylogger in between your keyboard and computer without you ever noticing it.
+Modern keyloggers are able to broadcast keypresses through WiFi to the attacker.

-Another way around would be to whitelist the allowed devices and deny all others.
+One way around would be to whitelist the allowed devices and deny all others.
 This might be burdensome especially if user does not have privileges to bypass this restriction.
 It is also common action to disable USB ports from devices that do not need them (e.g. servers).
 Although that is a bit extreme action and if somebody is in your server room with malicious USB devices the USB device itself is most likely least of your concerns.

 Nevertheless the most important thing is to educate your personnel to be aware of this kind of threats.
+You should also support secure ways to transfer from files from computer to another to ensure that use of USB drives is minimized.